 Yes!
 We work with several Canadian house plans designers.
 However, at this time, only three provide the BCIN for their designs.
+When you find the design you like, you can submit a request for modification and ask for the BCIN.
+The designer will provide a quote and timeline for the BCIN certification (please note - it could take 2-3 weeks).
 You can find each of these house designers’ plans at the links provided below:

 If a designer does not offer the BCIN for their designs, you can still purchase the CAD file from any of our designers and bring it to a local architect or engineer who does offer it.
-IMPORTANT – check with your local municipality BEFORE purchasing plans to make sure that this can be done.
+IMPORTANT – check with your local municipality BEFORE purchasing plans to ensure this can be done.

 This is the tricky part.
-The average turn-around time is 10–15 business days, but that depends on the designer’s workload at the time the plans are ordered.
+The average turnaround time is 10–15 business days, but that depends on the designer’s workload when the plans are ordered.

 The cost of obtaining the BCIN varies according to the building type and size.
 It starts at $100 and goes up from there.
 If you find a plan you like, you can send us a modification request for that particular plan.